 A cyclist called Jon Miller completed the entire 1600km stretch some time in 2014, which you can read about here.
 He breaks down each section of the journey in detail and gives tips on how to survive that common cycling combination of sand, mud and crocodiles!

 You can also watch this video posted by Cyclist magazine in 2013, which they called ‘Riding the Reef.’

-Before you scoff, islands like Rottnest are like gold dust to cyclists: limited traffic, freedom of the road and infinite views to sea.
+Before you scoff, islands like Rottnest are gold dust to cyclists: limited traffic, freedom of the road and infinite views to sea.
 Easily completed in just a few hours, Rottnest is primarily flat, making it perfect for beginners, too.

 Reachable by express ferry from Fremantle and Perth, cars are NOT allowed on the island.
 This means you can explore its historical sites, shaded cafes and tranquil bays at your absolute bike-loving leisure.

 For a suggested cycling itinerary, check out the Uncool Cycling Club’s blog, which includes an encounter with Quokkas (of course).